benjystanton/benjystanton.github.io/src/posts/2022-07-25-a-user-manual-for-me-version-3.md

 ## The times/hours I like to work
 - I drop my kids off at school at 8:45am, so I'm usually back and ready to start work by 9am(ish)
-- For this reason, I usually work 9am to 5pm.
-Although some days I do school pick-up too, which means I can be unavailable for around 3pm.
+- I usually work 9am to 5pm, Monday to Friday.
+- Some days I do school pick-up, which means I can be unavailable around 3pm.
 - I tend to have more energy in the mornings

 ## The best ways to communicate with me